This page includes:

-These were the main product of women who, it was said, knitted whenever they had their hands free.
-They took them to market to sell to middle-men, who probably sold most of them at English markets, from where, it is said, they were exported to Europe.
+It was said that Welsh women knitted stockings whenever they had their hands free.
+They took the stockings to market to sell to middle-men, who probably sold most of them at English markets, from where, it is said, many were exported to Europe.

 They were either natural colours (black through grey to white and cream), or apparently more often blue, occasionally with white stripes.